6 Ways Software Can Improve Construction Site Management

 Time management is crucial in construction.
 Delays can have cascading effects on the project timeline and budget.
 When time is mismanaged, it can lead to missed deadlines, increased labor costs, and disrupted workflows.

-According to a joint study by FMI Corporation with PlanGrid, construction workers waste approximately 14 hours per week on non-optimal tasks.
+According to a joint study by FMI Corporation with PlanGrid in 2018, construction workers waste approximately 14 hours per week on non-optimal tasks.
 These tasks include things like searching for data to fix mistakes, handling reworks, and resolving conflicts.
 And this equates to 35% of working hours being diverted from productive activities that could have directly benefited the project.

 These are just some of the problems construction site managers face while working on their projects.
 Now that you’ve gotten to know some of them, what next?